xuemeet45/virtualExerciseCoach/README.md

 ### Common Issues

 1. **Camera Access Denied**
-   - Ensure camera permissions are granted
+   - Ensure camera permissions are granted for the application.
-   - Check if another application is using the camera
+   - Check if another application is currently using the camera.

 2. **Database Connection Failed**
    - Verify PostgreSQL is running: `brew services start postgresql@14`
+   - Ensure the `fitnessdb` database exists.
-   - Check database credentials in `src/main.cc`
+   - Check the database credentials (default: `dbname=fitnessdb user=admin password=admin hostaddr=127.0.0.1 port=5432`).
-   - Ensure database `fitnessdb` exists

 3. **Compilation Errors**
    - Update Homebrew packages: `brew update && brew upgrade`
-   - Check OpenSSL installation: `brew install openssl@3`
-   - Verify GTKmm4 installation: `brew install gtkmm4`
+   - Ensure `gtkmm4`, `opencv`, `postgresql@14`, and `openssl@3` are correctly installed via Homebrew.
+   - Verify C++17 compiler (clang++) is available.

 4. **Model Loading Issues**
-   - Ensure `movenet_singlepose_lightning.tflite` is in the `models/` directory
+   - Ensure `movenet_singlepose_lightning.tflite` is present in the `models/` directory.
-   - Check file permissions
+   - Check file permissions for the model file.

 ### Performance Optimization
-- **GPU Acceleration**: TensorFlow Lite supports GPU delegates
+- **GPU Acceleration**: TensorFlow Lite supports GPU delegates for improved performance.
-- **Memory Management**: Automatic cleanup of pose detection windows
+- **Memory Management**: Automatic cleanup of pose detection windows and resources.
-- **Database Indexing**: Optimized queries with proper indexes
+- **Database Indexing**: Optimized queries with proper indexes for faster data retrieval.

 ## 🤝 Contributing

-1. Fork the repository
+1. Fork the repository.
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`).
-3. Make your changes
+3. Make your changes.
-4. Test thoroughly
+4. Test thoroughly.
-5. Submit a pull request
+5. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+6. Push to the branch (`git push origin feature/AmazingFeature`).
+7. Open a Pull Request.

 ## 📄 License

-MIT License - see LICENSE file for details
+Distributed under the MIT License.
+See the project's GitHub repository for details.

 ## 🙏 Acknowledgments

-- **TensorFlow Lite**: For the MoveNet pose detection model
+- **TensorFlow Lite**: For the MoveNet pose detection model.
-- **GTKmm**: For the modern GUI framework
+- **GTKmm**: For the modern GUI framework.
-- **OpenCV**: For computer vision capabilities
+- **OpenCV**: For computer vision capabilities.
-- **PostgreSQL**: For robust database management
+- **PostgreSQL**: For robust database management.
+- **OpenSSL**: For cryptographic functions used in JWT.

 ## 📞 Support

 For issues and questions:
-1. Check the troubleshooting section
+1. Check the troubleshooting section above.
-2. Review the database schema
+2. Review the database schema and ensure proper setup.
-3. Verify all dependencies are installed
+3. Verify all dependencies are installed and correctly configured.
-4. Create an issue on GitHub
+4. Create an issue on the GitHub repository.

 ---

 **Note**: This application is designed for educational and fitness purposes.
 Always consult with a fitness professional before starting any exercise program.